epfml/disco/mobile-browser-based-version/server/README.md

 To run sever unit testing run `npm run test`.
 Make sure you are not running a server at the same time as the test suite will run a server to test on.
 We use [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/) and [supertest](https://github.com/visionmedia/supertest) for testing; respectively they are libraries: unit tests, assertions, and http testing.

+### Writing your own tests

+Server tests are saved in the `tests/` folder with root as `server/`.
+All tests with `.ts` extension written in this folder will be tested.
+To see an example of how to write your own tests have a look at `tests/example.test.ts`.
+You can use this as a starting template for your own tests!

 ### Testing the servers before deploying

 The server is deployed inside a docker container, thus before deploying it, we can locally test the container to see if any new dependencies work (The container runs a 20.04 Ubuntu server).
 See [docker guide](https://docs.docker.com/get-started/) if you have not used docker and or need to install it.